-The GCC accounts for a 41.3% of the global Takaful assets;
+The GCC accounts for a 41.3% of the global Takaful assets; Saudi Arabia remains the top market for Takaful globally

 The GCC accounts for a 41.3% of the global Takaful assets, owing to its large and growing affluent Muslim population while MENA (28.3%) and SE Asia (26.1%) also have a sizable market.
 In 2019, Saudi Arabia maintained its position as the top market for Takaful with assets totaling US\$ 17 billion, followed by Iran (US\$ 14 billion), and Malaysia (US\$ 10 billion), and the UAE (US\$ 3 billion)119.
 In terms of growth, Maldives, Pakistan and Brunei were the fastest-growing markets in 2018120, while Turkey recorded the fastest-growing market for Takaful assets in 2019121.